wiredferret/CallbackWomen/trainings.md

 ### "Proposing Your First Tech Conference Talk"

-The workshop's PART 1 given as a standalone talk/Q&A.
+An adaptation of the workshop's part 1, given instead as a standalone talk/Q&A.

 * [Girl Develop It](www.meetup.com/Girl-Develop-It-Chicago-IL/events/184039012/) Chicago
 * [RailsGirls](http://www.meetup.com/Enspiral-Dev-Academy-Meetup/events/223571001/) Wellington
 * [PyLadies](http://www.meetup.com/PyLadies-ATX/events/225068177/) Austin

-### Speakers Panels
+## Speakers Panels

 Moderated discussion with a different panel of 5-6 women each time.
 Panelists have a range of conference speaking experience levels and roles.
 Previous panels have included high-demand keynoters, conference organizers, emerging speakers, etc. The panelists, along with several additional experienced speakers, give informal mentorship to breakout groups at the end of the evening.